No context, no information.

-No context, no information.
-Now only a crystal ball can help guess what it's about.
+Now only a crystal ball or coffee grounds can help us guess what it's all about.
+We won't get anywhere this way.

 Everyone around the world knows coffee or tea for breakfast.
 Since chats have existed, everyone has also come across these classics: Hello.
 Hey. ??